dogusAkaydin/donation-analytics/README.md

 1. Add the donation year of that donor to its corresponding `set` of donation years.
 1. Loop back to Step 1.

 <sup>\*</sup>  *Dealing with ambiguity*:
 By default, this set of years include all the years donor has made any donation to any recipient.
 The challenge rules, however, state that

-               > if a donor had previously contributed to any recipient listed in the `itcont.txt` file in any *prior* calendar year, that donor is considered a repeat donor.
+>... if a donor had previously contributed to any recipient listed in the `itcont.txt` file in any *prior* calendar year, that donor is considered a repeat donor.

 (*emphasis* is mine)
 This means that, if a donor has donated multiple times only within the current year, those donations are NOT counted as repeat donations.
 However, multiple donations within a prior year gets counted as repeat.
+This did not really make much sense to me, especially due to the fact that some records can come in non-chronological order.
-               This does not really make much sense.
-Nevertheless, I devised the command line option `-s`, which sets `strictRepeat == True`, to allow for this type of an accounting, just in case.
+Nevertheless, I devised the command line option `-s, which sets `strictRepeat == True, to allow for this type of an accounting, just in case.

-<sup>\*\*</sup> As per the challenge rules, there is no distiction made here as to which recipient
+<sup>\*\*</sup> As per the challenge rules, there is no distiction made here as to which recipient the
-               the donor donates to -- donations to any recipent qualifies as a repeat donation.
+donor donates to -- donations to any recipent qualifies as a repeat donation.

 [Back to Table of contents](README.md#table-of-contents)